-Insurance pools under management are committed to reimburse their share of any expenses the Association incurred while managing these insurance pools on behalf of their members.
+Insurance pools under administration are committed to reimburse their share of any expenses the Association incurred while administering these insurance pools on behalf of their members.
 The allocation is based on an annual study of time worked on these insurance pools by the Association's staff and is reviewed by the Association's Accounting Committee annually.
 All administrative expenses are initially paid by the FARM and subsequently reimbursed by the RSPs and UAFs.
 This generates intercompany amounts due to and from these insurance pools.
-In addition, settlements of cash made through a single payment by members to the FARM, the UAFs, and other insurance pools under management create intercompany balances among these insurance pools.
+In addition, settlements of cash made through a single payment by members to the FARM, the UAFs, and other insurance pools under administration create intercompany balances among these insurance pools.

-During the years ended October 31, 2019 and 2018, the FARM and UAFs' share of the Association's administration expenses was as follows:
+During the years ended October 31, 2020 and 2019 the FARM and UAFs' share of the Association's administration and lease obligation expenses was as follows:

-2019 2018
+2020 2019

-Head office and operations \$ 4,095 \$ 3,310
+Head office and operations \$ 2,856 \$ 3,809

+Leases 376 286

-Data processing 1,530 1,482
+Data processing 1,698 1,530

-Professional fees 1,101 1,091
+Professional fees 1,550 1,101

-\$ 6,726 \$ 5,883
+\$ 6,480 \$ 6,726

-The Association participates in the Insurance Bureau of Canada Staff Pension Plan (the "Plan") where the IBC is the Plan Administrator.
-The Plan design includes both a defined contribution plan and a defined benefit plan.
-The most recent valuation of the Plan was done as at December 31, 2017 with the next valuation date being December 31, 2020.
-During the year ended October 31, 2019, the Association recognized total costs of \$151 (2018: \$154) in respect of the defined contribution plan, of which \$78 (2018: \$74) has been allocated to FARM and UAFs, and total costs of \$126 (\$368) in respect of the defined benefit plan, of which \$65 (2018: \$176) has been allocated to FARM and UAFs.
-In addition, the Association has a supplemental pension arrangement and recognized cost of \$1,338 (2018: nil) during the year ended October 31, 2019, of which \$696 has been allocated to FARM and UAFs.
-These expenses are included in head office and operations expenses in the above table.
+The Association participates in the Insurance Bureau of Canada Staff Pension Plan (the "IBC Plan") where the IBC is the Plan Administrator.
+The IBC Plan design includes both a defined contribution plan and a defined benefit plan.
+The most recent valuation of the IBC Plan was filed as at December 31, 2017 with the next valuation date required at December 31, 2020.
+During the year ended October 31, 2020, the Association recognized total costs of \$170 (2019: \$151) in respect of the defined contribution plan, of which \$85 (2019: \$78) has been allocated to FARM and UAFs, and total costs of \$149 (\$126) in respect of the defined benefit plan, of which \$75 (2019: \$65) has been allocated to FARM and UAFs.
+These expenses are included in administrative expenses and operations expenses in the above table.